kikuchiyo/device_connection_en/model/creating_model.md

      + timestamp: The timestamp is in the form of a UTC timestamp string (in milliseconds).
      + date: The format of date is yyyy-MM-dd HH:mm:ss.
      + struct: A JSON structure defined by **Parameter Name**, **Identifier**, **Data Type** and **Unit**.
+     + array: describe whether this model point is the array type or not, **Type** shall be defined.
+Make sure that the same type is used in the same array.
+     + file:

    - **Tags**: Tags can be used to describe a measure point; depending on the needs, you can flexibly identify a measure point, such as its type, group, and priority.
    - **Description**: A description of the measure point.